Dashboard Member settings

 • consider implementing other appropriate safeguards and security measures

-Organisations will need to demonstrate that the processing has a benefit for the wider public or society as a whole (rather than their own interest or the interest of a particular individual).
+• the processing is in the public interest.
+Organisations need to demonstrate that the processing has a benefit for the wider public or society as a whole (rather than for their own interests or the interests of a particular individual)

-Processing criminal offence data
+When can criminal offence data be processed?

 If you have any questions about carrying out a DPIA or require assistance, Ask a lawyer.
+Consider using our GDPR compliance service to ensure your business complies with all relevant data protection laws.

 Ask a lawyer